patternfly/patternfly-react/packages/react-core/src/components/DualListSelector/examples/DualListSelector.md

   - define an `onDrag` callback which ensures that the drag event will not cross hairs with the `onOptionSelect` click event set on the option.
 Note: the `ignoreNextOptionSelect` state value is used to prevent selection while dragging.

-Keyboard accessibility and screen reader accessibility for the `DragDrop` component are still in development.
+Keyboard and screen reader accessibility for the `<DragDrop>` component is still in development.

 ```ts file="DualListSelectorComposableDragDrop.tsx"